tablesturn/docker-openvpn-proxy/README.md

 auth-user-pass credentials.conf
 ```

+Be aware of the permissions for your `client.conf` and `credentials.conf`.

 ### Testing

 Make sure that there are both an openvpn and a privoxy process running inside the docker container: